 We do not have the ability to disinfect any playground or park equipment within our Municipality and thus recommend against the use of either due to the potential to contract and spread the COVID-19 virus.
 Use of any playground, park or other municipal property shall be done at your own risk with no promise that the playground, park or property is disinfected or safe from the virus.

-Events at recreation centres and municipal programming are either cancelled or postponed, see below for further details regarding openings.
+Many events at recreation centres and municipal programming are either cancelled or postponed, see below for further details regarding openings.

 Essential services remain in operation.